medic/cht-docs/content/en/apps/concepts/prerequisites.md

 linkTitle: "Prerequisites"
 weight: 9
 description: >
   Tools and background skills that are helpful for developing CHT apps
+ relatedContent: >
+  apps/tutorials/local-setup
 ---
 There are no set prerequisites for users of CHT apps, yet the following are helpful for developing CHT applications.